DylanWaken/DylannDocs/README.md

 ![tensor-sequence](https://github.com/DylanWaken/DylannDocs/blob/master/assets/TensorSeq.png)

-The engine maintains a registered array of all tensors currently in the system (like memory in normal programming).
+To achieve the assembly like structure, the engine maintains a registered array of all tensors currently in the system (like memory in normal programming).
 For safety concerns and easier management, the array is in the shape of maps, where the key is the tensor's `uuid` or its serial number (of uint64_t type), and the values are pointers to tensor objects.
 All tensor definition in the framework will be adding a new slot to the map.